Thai Red Springtails: Care Guide

-Thai red springtails are tiny detritivores (Collembola), red to reddish-brown, slender, and only a few millimetres long.
-Like all springtails, they feed on decaying plant material, fungi, algae and bacteria, helping recycle nutrients and keep an enclosure clean.
-They're particularly valued for pest and mould control: in a planted terrarium they consume mould and fungus spores before they can spread, and help keep nuisances like fungus gnats in check.
-Their bright colour also makes them more visible than the usual white springtails, which keepers enjoy.
+Thai Reds are tiny detritivores (Collembola), red to reddish-brown, and only a few millimetres long.
+Like all springtails they feed on decaying plant material, fungi, algae and bacteria, recycling nutrients and keeping an enclosure clean.
+They're particularly valued for mould control: in a planted terrarium they consume mould and fungus spores before they can spread, and help keep nuisances like fungus gnats in check.

 Setting Up Their Habitat

-Thai red springtails want a moist environment rich in organic matter, so a simple tub, terrarium or vivarium with the right substrate makes an ideal home.
-A mix of coconut fibre (coir), sphagnum moss and leaf litter works perfectly — it holds moisture, provides shelter, and slowly breaks down to feed them.
+Thai Reds want a moist environment rich in organic matter, so a simple tub, terrarium or vivarium with the right substrate makes an ideal home.
+A mix of coconut fibre, sphagnum moss and leaf litter works well - it holds moisture, provides shelter, and slowly breaks down to feed them.
 Adding pieces of rotting wood or cork bark gives them hiding places (springtails are shy and like to tuck into crevices) and a slow food source.
 A secure lid keeps humidity in.

 Humidity, Moisture and Temperature

 Moisture is the most important factor.
-Springtails need consistently high humidity — around 70–80% — but can be harmed by waterlogging as well as drying out, so aim for reliably damp, not wet.
+Springtails need consistently high humidity - around 70-80% - but can be harmed by waterlogging as much as by drying out, so aim for reliably damp, not wet.

-• Misting: mist regularly with dechlorinated water (tap water's chlorine can harm them) to keep the substrate damp.
-A hygrometer makes humidity easy to monitor, and a glass lid helps hold moisture in.
+- Misting: mist regularly with dechlorinated water - tap water's chlorine can harm them.
+A hygrometer makes humidity easy to monitor, and a solid lid holds moisture in.

-• Temperature: unlike cooler-preferring species, Thai red springtails are tropical and do best in warmth, broadly 21–27°C. Normal room temperature suits them in most homes; only if your room runs cold might a gentle heat source like a low-wattage heat mat help.
-Avoid drying them out with strong heat, and never let standing water stagnate, which breeds harmful bacteria and fungi.
+- Temperature: unlike cooler-preferring species, Thai Reds are tropical and do best in warmth, broadly 21-27°C. Normal room temperature suits them in most UK homes; only if your room runs cold would a low-wattage heat mat help.
+Avoid strong heat, which dries them out, and never let standing water stagnate.

 Feeding

-• A purpose-made springtail food, a pinch of spirulina or fish food, or a few grains of rice or pieces of mushroom — popular ways to boom a culture.
+- A purpose-made springtail food, a pinch of spirulina or fish food, or a few grains of rice - all popular ways to boom a culture

-Sprinkling food on the substrate surface suits their habit of feeding on top.
+Sprinkle food on the substrate surface, which suits their habit of feeding on top.
 The one rule is not to overfeed: excess food quickly goes mouldy and fouls the culture, so offer a little at a time and let them clear it before adding more.

 Breeding and Population

-Thai red springtails are prolific breeders, and a healthy culture maintains itself with little effort.
-As long as conditions are right, they reproduce rapidly — you'll see numbers build quickly, including tiny young appearing throughout the substrate.
-Their numbers are also self-limiting: when food or space runs short, reproduction naturally slows, so a culture settles at whatever level its conditions support rather than overrunning indefinitely.
+Thai Reds are prolific breeders, and a healthy culture maintains itself with little effort.
+Given the right conditions they reproduce rapidly, and you'll see numbers build quickly with tiny young appearing throughout the substrate.
+Their numbers are also self-limiting: when food or space runs short, reproduction naturally slows, so a culture settles at whatever level its conditions support rather than overrunning.

 Using Them as a Cleanup Crew